 In Harm’s Way

 Your prep work should include placing all of your possessions above the high water mark, especially electronics and furniture.
-At least place everything you can up off the floor during a flood.
+At least place everything you can up off the floor during an urban flood.
 Also make sure you get to high ground when authorities say to evacuate, taking with you any important documents you might need in the flood’s aftermath.
 Another thing to remember is to make arrangements for pets and neighbors in need.